Bugey on down – explorations in undiscovered France

 Organic producer Alain et Élie Renardat-Fache have 12.5 ha at Merignat and make theirs with even more Poulsard for complexity, this time in a pétillant style.
 That’s £17.99 at Raeburn Fine Wine.

-Bugey-Cerdon is brilliant with sweet and sour Chineses dishes.
-Blue cheese too, perhaps Bleu de Gex or Bleu de Bresse.
+Bugey-Cerdon is brilliant with sweet and sour Chinese dishes.
+Blue cheese, perhaps Bleu de Gex or Bleu de Bresse.
 Desserts?
 Shortbread and light pastries, even chocolate mousse.
 I’ve said it before, but Beaujolais could help themselves by incorporating this style of fizz into their appellation!

 5. AC Bugey-Mondeuse

-If you’re in search of value wines of high quality, then my advice is to spend some time in Bugey.
+If you’re searching for value wines of high quality, my advice is to spend some time in Bugey.
 Don’t just pass through, as I did for too long.
-Enjoy all Bugey has to offer: pure air, unspoilt scenery, lakes and rivers, extensive woodlands and spectacular mountain views, pretty villages, local cuisine.
+Instead, enjoy all Bugey offers pure air, unspoilt scenery, lakes and rivers, extensive woodlands and spectacular mountain views, pretty villages, local cuisine.
 A profound silence yet a warm welcome.
 And some terrific wines.
 I always look forward to returning for more.

 Syndicat des vins du Bugey